-The STEM acronym stands for science, technology, engineering and mathematics, and these disciplines have been identified as the foundation of innovation and economic growth in the United States (U.S.).
+The short answer to this question is that the STEM acronym stands for science, technology, engineering and mathematics, and these disciplines have been identified as the foundation of innovation and economic growth in the United States.
 Technology companies, engineering service firms and scientific research organizations contribute heavily to the country’s wealth and security.
-However, government agencies like the National Science Foundation noted the decline of the unique skill set that is needed to keep the U.S. as a top market for innovative products and services.
-Recently, government agencies at the federal, state and local levels have joined forces to promote technical literacy at all education levels.
-Here are some examples of the promotion of technical literacy within early childhood development, primary schools and secondary schools.
+However, government agencies like the National Science Foundation have noted the decline of the unique skill set that is needed to keep the U.S. as a top market for innovative products and services.
+Recently, government agencies at the federal, state, and local levels have joined forces to promote technical literacy at all education levels.
+Here are some examples of the promotion of technical literacy within early childhood development, primary schools, and secondary schools.

 Early Childhood Development of Math and Science Skills